Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Summary

 \section{Summary}

-We have studied the effect of a Higgs boson mass $m_H=126$ GeV, motivated by measurements at the LHC, on a Split Supersymmetric model with Bilinear R-Parity Violation.
-We have checked that the Higgs boson mass forces the split supersymmetric scale to be rather low, $\widetilde m < 10^{6}$ GeV, with a small influence from the gaugino mass, as long as it remains smaller than 1 TeV.
-Any value of $\tan\beta$ within $1<\tan\beta<50$ is allowed, with the special case of $\tan\beta=1$, which holds possible as long as we give up gauge coupling unification, with extra new physics appearing at the scale ($>\widetilde m$) where the top Yukawa coupling becomes unperturbative.
-We have also check that couplings between charginos, neutralinos and the Higgs boson will give insight into the Split Supersymmetric scale, since they will be proportional to gaugino-higgsino-Higgs couplings.
-The difference between these couplings and the MSSM couplings are at most $10\%$, challenging at the LHC but testable at the ILC.
-We proved that the atmospheric neutrino mass parameter $|A|$ becomes rather large and with a strong dependence on $\tan\beta$: $|A|\gsim 1000 \,{\mathrm{eV/GeV^2}}$ for $\tan\beta<2$, for example.
-This forces the other atmospheric neutrino parameter to be $|\vec\lambda|\lsim 0.1$ GeV.
-Adopting the value $\mu_g=0.0029$ GeV we can constrain the solar neutrino parameter $|\vec{v}\times\vec{\lambda}|\lsim 0.2$ GeV.
-This completes the proof of the viability of the model.
+We have studied the effect of a Higgs boson of mass $124<m_H<127$ GeV, motivated by measurements at the LHC, on a Split Supersymmetric model with Bilinear R-Parity Violation.
+We have checked that the Higgs boson mass forces the split supersymmetric scale to be rather low, $\widetilde m < 10^{6}$ GeV, with a smaller influence from the gaugino mass.
+Any value of $\tan\beta$ within $1<\tan\beta<50$ is allowed, including the special case of $\tan\beta=1$, which holds possible as long as we give up gauge coupling unification, with extra new physics appearing at the scale ($>\widetilde m$) where the top Yukawa coupling becomes non-perturbative.